 Not only are these the fudgiest brownies ever, but these grain-free and dairy-free fudge brownies are entirely date sweetened and have a healthier peanut butter chocolate fudge frosting!

-You guys.
-If you put these brownies in the fridge, they are like straight up fudge.
+First of all, I just have to say this – if you put these brownies in the fridge, they are like straight up fudge.
 Seriously.
 They do not taste grain-free!
 I took these pictures when the brownies were at room temperature because it was sunny (a rarity around here at this time of the year!) and I was sleepy and wanted to nap.
 But now I’m kicking myself for not waiting so you could see what they look like refrigerated!

 I’ve been working on this recipe since I started grain-free baking about a year and a half ago.
 But the other day I realized… there’s no fat in there.
 Why have I never added fat?!